atsign-foundation/at_protocol/specification/atsign_protocol_specification.old.md

 The atDirectory provides a lookup of where an atServer for an atsign is running.
 This is similar to a DNS server.

-When asking an atDirectory for the lookup of a particular atSign the atDirectory should respond with a null if the name does not exist and if the name exists the DNS name or address of the atServer and the IP port number for that atSign should be returned.
+When asking an atDirectory for the lookup of a particular atSign, the atDirectory should respond with fqdn:port of the atServer, or `null` if the atSign does not exist.

 **Response:**